Günter Wallraff: Undercover journalism

-Wallraff first took up this kind of investigative journalism in 1969 when he published 13 unerwünschte Reportagen ("13 undesired reports") in which he described what he experienced when acting the parts of an alcoholic, a homeless person, and a worker in a chemicals factory.
+Wallraff first took up undercover investigative journalism in 1969 when he published 13 unerwünschte Reportagen ("13 undesirable reports") in which he described what he experienced when acting the parts of an alcoholic, a homeless person, and a worker in a chemicals factory.

 He travelled to Greece in May 1974 at the time of the Ioannides military dictatorship.
-While in Syntagma Square, he protested against human right violations.
+While in Syntagma Square, he protested against human rights violations.
 He was arrested and tortured by the police as he purposely did not carry on him any papers that could identify him as a foreigner.
 After his identity was revealed, Wallraff was convicted and sentenced to 14 months in jail.
 He was released in August, after the end of the dictatorship.

 In 1977 Wallraff worked for four months as an editor for the tabloid Bild-Zeitung newspaper in Hanover, calling himself "Hans Esser".
 In his books Der Aufmacher (a pun meaning both "Lead Story" and "the one who opens") and Zeugen der Anklage ("Witnesses for the Prosecution") he portrays his experiences on the editorial staff of the paper and the journalism which he encountered there, which at times displayed contempt for humanity.
 In 1987 the journalist Hermann L. Gremliza claimed that he, rather than Wallraff, had written parts of Der Aufmacher.
-The book also formed the basis for the English-language film The Man Inside from 1990, starring Jürgen Prochnow as Wallraff.
+The book also formed the basis for the 1990 English-language film The Man Inside, starring Jürgen Prochnow as Wallraff.

-Ganz unten ("Lowest of the Low") (1985) documented Wallraff's posing as a Turkish "Gastarbeiter", and the mistreatment he received in that role at the hands of employers, landlords and the German government.
+Ganz unten ("Lowest of the Low") (1985) documented Wallraff's posing as a Turkish Gastarbeiter, and the mistreatment he received in that role at the hands of employers, landlords and the German government.

-In 1986 he was awarded Laureate of the International Botev Prize.
+In 1986 he was honoured as a Laureate of the International Botev Prize.

+In December 1996, Wallraff met with PKK leader Abdullah Öcalan at a Syrian training camp to discuss The Surahs by Kurdish dissident Selim Çürükkaya, who was threatened with death because of this book.
+Wallraff was warmly received by Öcalan thanks to his role as the Turkish worker "Ali", but failed in getting the murder order overturned.
+The conversation was printed by Die Zeit.

 In January 2003, Russia turned away Wallraff and two other Germans, the former labour minister for the CDU Norbert Blüm and Rupert Neudeck, head of the relief organisation Cap Anamur, as they tried to enter the country to work on a human rights article about Chechnya.

 In May 2007, Wallraff announced that he had started yet another undercover journalist work, this time at a German call centre.

 During 2009 he wore blackface around Germany in an undercover story to expose latent or explicit racism against black men, releasing the documentary Black on White to show his experiences.
-Wallraff was criticized by some for this work, such as a suggestion that Wallraff was only interested in earning money from his investigations, or that the method itself was racist.
+Wallraff was criticized by some for this work, including accusations that Wallraff was only interested in earning money from his investigations, or that the method itself was racist.

 His investigative methods have led to the creation of the Swedish verb wallraffa, meaning "to expose misconduct from the inside by assuming a role".
 The word is currently (as of 2023) included in the dictionary Svenska Akademiens Ordlista.